Game3Foundation/website/README.md

 We welcome contributions from the community!
 Please read our Code of Conduct before contributing.

 ## License
-This project is licensed under the GNU General Public License v3.0 - see the LICENSE file for details.
+This project is dedicated to the public domain under the CC0 1.0 Universal license - see the [LICENSE](LICENSE) file for details.
+This means you are free to use, modify, distribute, and build upon this work, even for commercial purposes, without asking permission.